notZaki/CancerImagingArchive.jl/docs/src/guide/queries.md

 !!! note

     Although the above example only shows the SeriesInstanceUID, the output actually contains more information which is not shown because there isn't enough screen space.
-This is why the top of each output states that it is a `Nx15 DataFrames` object where 14 columns are not being printed.
+This is why the top of each output states that it is a `Nx16 DataFrames` object where 15 columns are not being printed.
 The entire table could be printed by:
     ```julia
     series_dataframe = series(patient = "TCGA-QQ-A8VF");
     show(series_dataframe, allrows = true, allcols = true)
     ```

+!!! warning

+    Passing `format = "json"` will result in one fewer column.
+This is because the `AnnotationsFlag` field is returned for CSV output but not for JSON.

 ### Imaging series size